omkarcloud/google-maps-scraper/README.md

 ]
 ```

+Note: You will be able to scrape up to 120 leads per search due to Google's scrolling limitation.
+Technically, there is no way possible to bypass this limitation.

 ### ❓ Can I scrape more than one query using this script?
 A: Easy!
 Open `src/config.py` and add as many queries as you like.